melroncod/devil-tg-chat-manager-bot/README.md

 ## About Devil

 Devil is a personal bot made for easy chat auto-moderation.
 It adds reporting functionality, profanity filtering (both English & Russian), logging to a private channel, spam detection, warning/mute escalation and much more!
-The code is provided “as is” – feel free to extend, refactor or optimize it as you like.

 ---